 I. FEDERAL JURISDICTION

-The federal criminal process differs from a state court process, and it is more complex.
-Federal criminal cases are cases that have a federal connection and are prosecuted in federal court.
-Examples would be a fraud of a federally-insured bank, or a crime that occurred on federal property, or that included transportation between states.
+Federal criminal cases are prosecuted in federal court that has a federal connection.
+An example would be a fraud of a federally-insured bank, or a crime that occurred on federal property or that included transportation between states.

 Most federal cases are in the categories of large white-collar crimes (frauds) or large drug-trafficking cases.
 Other types of federal crimes include tax evasion, extortion, bribery, public corruption, counterfeit currency cases, and immigration law violations.

 A person who is under investigation by a federal agency and the United States Attorney’s Office is considered to be either a “target” of the investigation, or a “subject” of the investigation.

 There are many federal agencies that conduct criminal investigations with and at the direction of the U.S. Attorney.
 These include the Federal Bureau of Investigation (FBI), Drug Enforcement Administration (DEA), the U.S. Postal Inspection Service (U.S. Postal Inspectors), Homeland Security, and Internal Revenue Service – Criminal Investigation Division.